 - Arkansas Department of Agriculture

 - ADH

 - Division of Arkansas State Parks

-- U.S. Coast Guard
+- USCG

 - Advisory Council on Historic Preservation

-As shown in Figure 12, coordination with agencies, stakeholders, and the public will continue throughout the NEPA process.
 There are currently no major unresolved issues with governmental agencies.

 Section 106 of the National Historic Preservation Act requires federal agencies to consult with tribes where projects may affect tribal areas with historical or cultural significance.
-The FHWA initiated coordination with tribes having an active cultural interest in the area.
+FHWA initiated coordination with tribes having an active cultural interest in the area.
 The Tribal Historic Preservation Officers were given the opportunity to comment on the proposed project.
 The Osage Nation acknowledged their receipt of the tribal coordination letter and stated there are no known Osage cultural resources within the project area; however, a cultural resources survey of the Preferred Alternative was requested.
-The cultural resources survey, once complete and approved by SHPO, would be provided to the Osage Nation.
+The cultural resources survey was provided to the Osage Nation.
+The Osage Nation, who accepted the invitation to be an Invited Signatory of the Section 106 Programmatic Agreement, also provided concurrence with the findings of the Phase I Archeological Survey in a letter dated February 3, 2023 (Appendix D).
+The Osage Nation signed the Programmatic Agreement on August 22, 2022 and received the executed copy on February 28, 2023.
 The Quapaw Nation acknowledged their receipt of the tribal coordination letter and stated they do not anticipate the project will adversely impact any cultural resources or human remains.
 No other comments were received.
-A copy of the cultural resources report completed for the project would be provided to any other tribe that request it.
-The FHWA would continue consultation and coordination with Indian Tribal Governments as applicable.
+A copy of the cultural resources report completed for the project would be provided to any other tribe that requests it.
+FHWA will continue consultation and coordination with all applicable tribes for the duration of this project.
 Tribal correspondence received to date is provided in Appendix D.